Printie

 8. Document the new cost floor so you don’t backslide into underpricing later.

-• If a product is operationally complex, treat it as premium (or remove it).
+• If the product becomes operationally messy, treat it as premium or narrow the scope.

 If you need a pricing foundation, read How to Price 3D Prints.